 One, Google and Facebook Ads usually provide tools to improve your ad performance.
 Google Ads provides a keyword planner to develop a keyword targeting strategy.
 Facebook has Audience Insights for demographic research.

 Two, you can get quicker results with PPC ads.
 It’s easier to find out what keywords are working, which demographic is responding to your ads, and how your campaigns perform.
-Also, you can find out which product or service is in demand based on your best performing ad.
+Also, you can find out which product or service is in demand based on your best-performing ad.
+You could also use an ads management plugin to find which is your best-performing ad.

 The tools and results you get from PPC marketing can be useful for creating SEO-focused content.
 You can use the insights from analyzing your advertisement campaign results to improve your SEO strategy.
 Furthermore, since PPC marketing gets faster feedback, you can use them to test out keywords for SEO.